 What travel tips do you need to know to get your act together and head to this gem of a country?
 I’ve got your FAQs covered below.
-As far as what you should do when you get there, check out my Destination Details page.
+As far as what you should do when you get there, check out my first-timer’s itinerary page.

 As one of the cleanest, safest countries in Europe, I need you to know that you SHOULD go there.
 Soon.
 It’s beautiful; the people have a great sense of humor and the air is clean.
 Plus you’ll be filled with a delicious mix of Italian/Balkan food.

 Want me to do all the planning for you?
 Better yet, do you want to go WITH me to Slovenia and meet some of my favorite locals?
 Sign up for all the details on my latest cultural immersion tour here to be notified when it goes on sale!

 Now, here are my travel tips at a glance for Slovenia: